 2. Cheddar

 Cheddar is known around the world for its cheese and its spectacular gorge, and there is plenty to do during a day out at this Somerset tourist spot.
 The village itself offers quaint tea rooms, cafes and riverside walks, as well as gift shops, the Cheddar Toy Museum and Cheddar Reservoir.
-Once up on the Cheddar Gorge cliffs there are a number of points where you can see magnificent views of Cheddar, Glastonbury Tor, the Somerset levels and Bridgwater Bay.
+Once on the Cheddar Gorge cliffs, there are several points where you can see magnificent views of Cheddar, Glastonbury Tor, the Somerset levels and Bridgwater Bay.

 3. Mells